JonZeolla/Lab/Beginner/README.md

 ### Mac
 1. Combine Hashcat and the password lists available under SCIS_Password_Lab/Presentation_Materials/.Storage/Lists (Don't forget to use your web brower and check out [Beginner/Downloads](https://github.com/JonZeolla/Presentation_Materials/tree/Password-Cracking_2015-09-24/Beginner/Downloads)).
-  * For best results, use the correct installer for your GPU and ensure that gfxCardStatus is forcing Discrete Only GPU usage.

 ### Windows
 1. Combine Hashcat and the password lists available under SCIS_Password_Lab/Presentation_Materials/.Storage/Lists (Don't forget to use your web brower and check out [Beginner/Downloads](https://github.com/JonZeolla/Presentation_Materials/tree/Password-Cracking_2015-09-24/Beginner/Downloads)).